galaxyproject/training-material/topics/fair/tutorials/bioimage-REMBI/tutorial.md

 # Metadata guidelines for bioimaging data

 REMBI (Recommended Metadata for Biological Images) was proposed as a draft metadata guidelines to begin addressing the needs of diverse communities within light and electron microscopy.
 Currently, these guidelines are in draft form to encourage discussion within the community, but they provide a useful guide as to what metadata should be gathered to make your image data FAIR.
-They divide the metadata requirements into eight submodules, which breaks up what can seem to be a daunting task!
-To find out more, check the [publication](https://www.nature.com/articles/s41592-021-01166-8).
+They divide the metadata requirements into eight modules which further split into attributes - that seems to be a daunting task, doesn't it?
+But at the same time it's exciting news for the community!
+To find out more, have a look at the [REMBI article](https://www.nature.com/articles/s41592-021-01166-8).

 > <question-title></question-title>
 >
 > In the [REMBI paper](https://www.nature.com/articles/s41592-021-01166-8), the authors consider three potential user groups who require different metadata.
-Find out what these three groups are and what their metadata requirements are.
+Find out what are these three groups and their metadata requirements.
 >
 > > <solution-title></solution-title>
 > > The identified three user groups are: Biologists, Imaging scientists, Computer-vision researchers.